About

 Arts-Based Narrative Change

-Mirror Memoirs’ work has always been rooted in the arts, both through storytelling and through collaborations with multimedia artists, given our Founding Co-Director’s background in theater (as co-creator of the Secret Survivors project with Ping Chong + Co in New York City from 2009-2012) and radio production (as co-host of Flip the Script on KPFK from 2009-2014), and both of our Co-Directors’ work as writers and performance poets.
+Mirror Memoirs’ work has always been rooted in the arts, through storytelling and collaborations with multimedia artists, given our Founding Co-Director’s background in theater (as co-creator of the Secret Survivors project with Ping Chong + Co. in New York City from 2009 to 2012) and radio production (as co-host of Flip the Script on KPFK from 2009 to 2014), and both of our Co-Directors’ work as writers and performance poets.

-Our archive release will include photo collages by Mer Young of our publicly known storytellers, illustrations by Donovan Vim Crony of our anonymous storytellers, and music by Juliette Jones of Rootstock Republic.
-We will also release a series of multimedia (audio, print and video) toolkits, with art by BIPOC LGBTQI+ visual artists.
+Our archive release will include photo collages by Mer Young of our publicly known storytellers, illustrations by Don Keita Azu and Wriply Bennet of our anonymous storytellers, and music by Juliette Jones of Rootstock Republic.
+We will also release a series of multimedia (audio, print, and video) toolkits to support individual survivors, educators, community organizers, and healing justice practitioners, with art and animation by BIPOC LGBTQI+ visual artists.

-Once funding and the pandemic conditions allow us to do so, we plan to create an in person multi-media art exhibit, performance and healing circle series stemming from the archive.
-We hope to tour this ensemble in cities across the United States.
+Once funding allows, we plan to create an in-person multi-media art exhibit, performance, and healing circle series stemming from the archive.
+We hope to tour this ensemble across the United States.
+We also hope to commission animated videos of some of the stories in our archive.

 Member Support

-Mirror Memoirs aims to help survivors in our community, most of whom have not had support to process their childhood trauma, heal through collective storytelling and community building.
-Mirror Memoirs has hosted three national convenings for LGBTQI+ people of color who survived child sexual abuse, with over 100 survivors attending total.
+Mirror Memoirs aims to help survivors in our community, most of whom have not had support to process their childhood trauma and heal through collective storytelling and community building.
+Mirror Memoirs has hosted three national and two regional convenings for LGBTQI+ people of color who survived child sexual abuse, with over 200 survivors attending in total.
 Convenings have incorporated somatic healing practices, story sharing, listening sessions using excerpts from our audio archive, and workshops on breaking the cycle of sexual violence in our families and communities.
 Local healing practitioners have also attended to provide their services at low-or-no cost to participants.
 We have collected surveys from our attendees, informing our future practices and strategic priorities.

-During the COVID-19 pandemic, we expanded our programming to include monthly virtual member meetings, inviting members to deepen relationships in service of sharing both emotional support and political analysis, while engaging in healing justice practices and workshops, and book readings to strengthen our skills to move in line the values of transformative justice and disability justice.
+During the early years of the COVID-19 pandemic, we expanded our programming to include monthly virtual member meetings, inviting members to deepen relationships in service of sharing both emotional support and political analysis, while engaging in healing justice practices and workshops, and book readings to strengthen our skills to move in line the values of transformative justice and disability justice.
+We also launched a Member Support Fund, raising funds from our accomplices and redistributing them to our BIPOC Two Spirit, transgender, non-binary, and intersex members in the form of $500 micro-grants (210 grants totaling $105,000 were awarded from 2021-2022).

 Leadership Development

-Thus far, Mirror Memoirs has created these opportunities through our Board membership, and through consulting and public speaking opportunities with universities, nonprofit organizations and government agencies throughout the country.
-Over 40 people in our base have been paid for Mirror Memoirs work, and we expect this number to increase as we launch our training institutes.
+Thus far, Mirror Memoirs has created these opportunities through our Board membership, and consulting and public speaking opportunities with universities, nonprofit organizations, and government agencies throughout the country.
+Over 50 people in our base have been paid for Mirror Memoirs work, and we expect this number to increase as we launch our cohort-based leadership institutes.

 Survivor-Led Advocacy & Training

-Through the strategy sessions at our national convenings, our membership meetings, and the collective recommendations emerging from our audio archive, we are beginning to craft a vision for a world without rape, and a policy platform to help vulnerable survivors heal and thrive in the here and now, even as we work toward that long-term vision.
-Since the project launched, our team has delivered over 100 keynotes, trainings and webinars through colleges, conferences, and community-based organizations nationwide.
+Mirror Memoirs seeks to increase public knowledge about the global pandemic of child sexual abuse, and especially about the failure of current systems and institutions to foster the healing and wellness of all survivors.
+Through the strategy sessions at our national convenings, our membership meetings, and the collective recommendations emerging from our audio archive, we are crafting a vision for a world without rape, and a policy platform to help vulnerable survivors heal and thrive in the here and now, even as we work toward that long-term vision.
+Since our launch, our team has delivered over 150 keynotes, trainings, and webinars through colleges, conferences, and community-based organizations nationwide.
 Our audiences have included direct service providers, philanthropists, social justice advocates, and policymakers.

 Our policy advocacy work has grown since we became a fiscally-sponsored organization in 2019.
-Our Co-Director Jaden Fields was a 2019 Solis Policy Institute Fellow at the CA Women’s Foundation, where he advocated for the passage of a bill to fund the creation of youth-led mental health peer support teams in public high schools throughout California.
-We are also a member organization of the CA Transgender and Gender Non-conforming Policy Alliance, which successfully advocated for the Transgender Wellness and Equity Fund, and the #InvestInTransLives coalition, calling for a more equitable investment from institutional funders into transgender and non binary-led social change organizations (especially those with BIPOC leadership).
+Our Co-Director Jaden Fields was a 2019 Solis Policy Institute Fellow at the CA Women’s Foundation, where he helped pass AB124, the Justice for Survivors Act, requiring the trauma history of survivors who have been accused of harm to be taken into account during sentencing processes.
+We are also a member organization of the CA Transgender, Gender Non-conforming and Intersex Policy Alliance, which successfully advocated for AB2218, creating the Transgender Wellness and Equity Fund, and the #InvestInTransLives coalition, calling for a more equitable investment from institutional funders into transgender and non-binary-led social change organizations (especially those with BIPOC leadership).
+In 2024, we are advocating for the passage of a Los Angeles City Transgender Wellness & Equity Fund.
+In 2025, we will share the initial findings and implications from our audio archive via a series of panels and convenings in Los Angeles, New York City, and virtually.
+We will also begin planning our 10th Anniversary Conference, to be held in Fall 2026 with approximately 200 survivors, advocates, and accomplices from across the US attending in person, and a larger number attending virtually.

 Scroll to Top